agt-the-walker/board-utils/README.md

 However, during the game, you can improve your deck by adding market cattle cards with higher breeding values as well as objective cards to it (p.5)

+## Roll for the Galaxy

+Which tiles are beneath the top tile of each construction zone stack are secret.
+A player may look at tiles in his own stacks at any time.
+When asked, he must tell other players the size of each stack.
+Tiles abandoned during the Explore phase­ — under the Explore phase tile — are secret.
+The only other secret information in the game is the workers rolled behind screens during a round’s Roll and Assign steps (p.9)

 ## Scythe

 While the number of coins you have during the game is not hidden information,